Skip to content

 Our team has had many conversations with Fluvanna County residents – both in group settings and individually.
 These conversations will continue over the lengthy development period and beyond.
 We continue to incorporate community feedback into our plans.

-To date (since June 2025), our community outreach has included a project website with details about the proposed Expedition Generating Station, including a map, rendering and comprehensive list of Frequently Asked Questions (FAQs); a dedicated project email address and phone number; advertisements in the local newspaper of record; interviews with local media outlets; email blasts; direct mail; small group briefings; neighbors surveys and home visits; county-wide mailings; and a community open house.
+To date (since June 2025), our community outreach has included a project website with details about the proposed Expedition Generating Station, including a map, rendering and comprehensive list of Frequently Asked Questions (FAQs); videos of key topics of interest to the community; a dedicated project email address and phone number; advertisements in the local newspaper of record; interviews with local media outlets; email blasts; direct mail; small group briefings; neighbors surveys and home visits; county-wide mailings; and a community open house.

 In addition, all application materials are posted on the county website.